micro/micro/README.md

 - **proxy:** A transparent service proxy built on [Go Micro](https://github.com/micro/go-micro).
 Offload service discovery, load balancing, fault tolerance, message encoding, middleware, monitoring and more to a single a location.
 Run it standalone or alongside your service.

+- **store:** State is a fundamental requirement of any system.
+We provide a key-value store to provide simple storage of state which can be shared between services or offload long term to keep microservices stateless and horizontally scalable.

 - **tunnel:** A network tunnel to get access to services in any environment without the need for a vpn.
 The micro tunnel provides point to point tunnelling with a built-in proxy to query services in remote environments.
 Query production systems from your local laptop.